TonyKrueger/support-agent-one/Project-Wiki/index.md

 ### Infrastructure

 - [Supabase Setup and Configuration](./Supabase.md) - Details about the database infrastructure, schemas, and access patterns
+- [OpenAI Integration](./OpenAI.md) - Information about the AI models, embedding generation, and completions

 ### Implementation (Coming Soon)

-- OpenAI Integration - Information about the AI models and configuration
 - Document Processing Pipeline - Overview of document ingestion and embedding generation
 - Support Agent Core - Documentation for the main agent functionality